TheOtherRealMesteven/Lab-Book/Week 4 - Lab D.md

 #### Question 1
 - 🤔 Definitions and purpose of header and source files.
 #### Question 2
+- 🤔 Ignoring file whitespace (Spaces and EOL's)
+- 🤔 Reading integer arrays from a file.
 #### Question 3
 #### Question 4
 #### Question 5